 First, let me remind you guys that I am not a lawyer and these are strictly my personal opinions based on my own morals, training, and interpretation of the law while using my own concealed carry weapon (CCW).

 You have the responsibility and the right to protect your loved ones and yourself from death or great bodily harm.
-Now, we’re not talking about your family or yourself—this is defense of a complete stranger.
+Now, we’re not talking about your family or yourself—this is the defense of a complete stranger.
 So, what about strangers?
 Do you have the obligation to help others in violent encounters?

 Most have heard of the “Good Samaritan” rule or law (GSL).
 Depending on your state, that “legal duty” to help a stranger varies.
 Usually, there is No Legal Duty.
 So, check with your state’s laws.
 Personally, this troubles me, but understand that I must also be concerned with my personal protection (legally) in uncertain situations involving strangers.